isbeorn/nina.docs/docs/advanced/autofocus.md

 This is typically good at the default value of 4 for Star HFR.
 For contrast measurement, a value of 6 is preferable.

 ### Auto Focus Step Size
 To determine the correct Auto Focus Step Size, a user could start with the focuser slightly out of focus outwards from best focus.
 Then move the focuser outwards by say 10 steps.
 If there an obvious difference to the eye, and the star diameter has increased by around 20-30% or so, this is likely a right step size.
+Another method is the following: starting from a good focus position (e.g. by focusing with a Bahtinov mask) the user can progressively move the focuser inward (or outward) unitil N.I.N.A. is not able to determine stars HFR in the image.
+The total increment represents the maximum initial offset.
+To be on the safe side the user can take 80% of the max initial offset and divide it by the _Auto Focus Initial Offset Steps_ (default = 4).
+The resulting value represents a good Auto Focus Step size.
+[Star HFR](../tabs/imaging.md) detaction and [Annotate Image](../tabs/options/imaging.md) must be turned ON during the process.
+> Example: assuming a starting point of good focus of 4000 steps, we will move the focuser outward by an amount of 10 steps at the time, and take a new exposure at the end of each increment to check the measured HFR.
+Lest's say that after 12 moves (120 focuser steps) no or just a couple of very defocused stars will still be detected by N.I.N.A.
+The value of 120 steps will therefore represent be the max increment.
+Sclaing it by 80% (rougly 100) and dividing it by the Initial Offset (4) will give us an _Auto Focus Step Size_ of 25.

 Otherwise, the user should keep experimenting until they find a step size that shifts the focus by the right amount.

 The above Step Size (in focuser steps) will be correct for Star HFR measurement.
 For contrast measurement based on Sobel or Laplace methods, this should also work fine.
 For Statistics-based contrast measurement, it may be appropriate to divide the Step Size by 2 or 3 and use that (as we saw in the previous example, the peak in that case is quite narrow).